Forrai-Zoltan/shorts/md/befitting.md

 - he doges and attack, near miss
 - he jumps to reach the creatures head, he only reaches the neck
 - he feels the axe's weight in his arm, (centrifugal force)
-- he feels the sudden stop as he hits the creature (maybe explain how cutting with an axe works?)
+- he feels the sudden stop as he hits the creature
 - Loud sound!
 - The creatures neck is completely shattered, severed
 - its head snaps back limply but the hood doesn't let it fall.